Chad Mendes: Ultimate Fighting Championship

+Global Fight League

+Mendes was scheduled to come out of retirement to face Maike Linhares in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Bare-knuckle boxing career

-Bare-Knuckle Fighting Championship
+Bare Knuckle Fighting Championship

 On August 4, 2021, Mendes announced that he was released from his UFC contract by his own request and signed a multi-fight contract with Bare Knuckle Fighting Championship.
 However, he later reiterated that he was still under contract with the UFC, but was given exemption to compete in bare-knuckle.
 He was initially expected to make his debut at a BKFC event on October 22, 2021, but that was postponed on two occasions.
 He debuted on February 19, 2022 at KnuckleMania 2 defeating Joshuah Alvarez by technical knockout.

+On April 29, 2023, Mendes faced Eddie Alvarez at BKFC 41 and lost by split decision.
+He announced his retirement from combat sports after the bout.
+This fight earned him the Fight of the Night award.

 Doping violations and suspension

 On June 10, 2016, the UFC announced that Mendes had been informed of a potential doping violation stemming from an out-of-competition test conducted by USADA.
 Mendes responded, "I didn't do my homework and that was a big mistake.
 I own it and I'm going to pay for it."
 He claims the cause was from a topical cream used to treat his psoriasis, however, on July 20, 2016, USADA reported that Mendes tested positive for GHRP-6, a growth hormone release stimulator, and suspended Mendes for 2 years.
 He was not eligible to compete again until June 10, 2018.